 In contrast to closed control loop, an intent has no information on how the producer realizes the intent expectations.
 Intent handling includes initial fulfilment and continuous assurance of the intent requirements.
 In many but not all cases closed control loops can be used to implement intent handling.
 The relationship between Intents and CCLs is shown in Figure 4.5-1.

 Figure 4.5-1: Venn diagram showing relationship between set of Intent and set of CCLs

-The main difference between intent handling and closed control loop concepts are demonstrated in Table 4.5-1
+The main difference between intent handling and closed control loop concepts are demonstrated in Table 4.5-1.